 - Alert IRI leaders or staff members if you notice a dangerous situation, someone in distress, or violations of this Anti-Harassment Policy, even if they seem inconsequential.

-Additionally, accomplishment of IRI’s purposes requires the frank, mutual exchange of information on R&D management principles and practices.
+Everyone is free to use what is learned in an IRI event.
+Accomplishment of IRI’s purposes requires the frank, mutual exchange of information on innovation management principles and practices.
 Therefore, the utmost caution and restraint must be exercised in handling and using confidential information; all such information must be kept confidential and must be used solely for the benefit of the member companies or of the Institute.
 Otherwise, participants are free to use the information exchanged at IRI events provided the speaker’s identity, affiliation, and that of any other participant is withheld – unless such identification is obvious via video or other publications.

-IRI research activities are conducted to further the interests of IRI and of member organizations collectively.
+IRI research activities are conducted to further the interests of IRI and its members.
 Any party involved in the development of intellectual property derived from such collaborative activities must abide by the IRI Participation Principles.

-Any person who has any questions regarding this Code of Conduct should discuss the matter with the President of the Institute.
+Any person who has any questions regarding this Code of Conduct should discuss the matter with the President of IRI.